Dissolution of the Viceroyalty of the Río de la Plata: Bolivia

 The Upper Peru was a disputed area even before the war.
 It had long been related to Lima, capital of the Viceroyalty of Peru.
 Charles III removed it from that viceroyalty and assigned it instead to the Viceroyalty of the Río de la Plata.
 However, commercial and cultural ties stayed stronger with Lima than with Buenos Aires, the new capital.

 The Upper Peru began uprisings before Buenos Aires, with the 1809 rebellions at Chuquisaca (modern Sucre) and La Paz.
 Both ones were quickly defeated, and the royal authority restored.
 When Buenos Aires deposed the viceroy, the Upper Peru stayed a royalist stronghold.
 Juan José Castelli, Manuel Belgrano and José Rondeau attempted to seize the area, but failed.
-Conversely, all the royalist attempts to invade the United Provinces were routed by Martín Miguel de Güemes.
+Conversely, all the royalist attempts to invade the United Provinces were routed by Manuel Belgrano and Martín Miguel de Güemes.

 José de San Martín and Simón Bolívar concluded the war in northern South America.
 Sucre liberated this last royalist stronghold, and named it "Bolivia" after Bolívar.
 The local Congress declared it an independent nation, which was accepted by Argentina without resistance.
 Bolivia invaded Tarija a few years later, but again, Argentina did not declare war over it.

 Misiones Orientales

 The Misiones Orientales became part of the Viceroyalty in 1777, with the First Treaty of San Ildefonso.
-However, Portugal invaded and annexed the zone in 1801.
+However, after being invaded by Spain in the War of the Oranges, Portugal invaded and annexed the zone in 1801.
 It was then turned into a captaincy in 1807, with strong military presence.
 The whole Banda Oriental (modern Uruguay) would be annexed by the United Kingdom of Portugal, Brazil and the Algarves in 1816, the Misiones were briefly liberated by Andrés Guazurary during the conflict, but he was eventually defeated.
 By then, the Viceroyalty had already become the United Provinces of the Río de la Plata, and Brazil would declare its independence a few years later.

 The Banda Oriental, now renamed as "Cisplatina" by Brazil, revolted and rejoined the United Provinces.
 This led to a war between both countries for the control of the area.
 Fructuoso Rivera seized the Misiones during the conflict, while attempting to drive the Brazilians out of the province.
 However, the 1828 Treaty of Montevideo that ended the war returned them to Brazilian control by diplomatic means.